codemzy/static-blog/README.md

 First run `npm install` to install the dependencies needed to build the blog.

 To preview your blog run `npm run dev-build` followed by `npm run dev` to see your blog on port 8080 (http://localhost:8080).
-No hot reloading currently so if you add a new post run `npm run build-static` to create a new build and `npm run dev` to start the server again.
+No hot reloading currently so if you add a new post run `npm run build-static` to create a new build if your pages and `npm run dev` to start the server again.

+Note: `npm run build-static` will just build the pages, not the css or js.
+If you make changes to any settings, css or js, you can run `npm run dev-build` to create a clean fresh build of everything.

 ## Blog